 ARCHITECTURE DESIGN - IV

+Subject Code: AR501 Credits: 6:0:1

-Course Code: AR501 Prerequisite: Nil Course Coordinator: Prof. Pushpa Devanathan Course Credits: 6 : 0 : 1 Contact Hours: 8 hrs/ Week
+Pre requisites: Nil Contact Hours: 8 hours/ Week

+Course Coordinator: Dr. Pushpa Devanathan

 The students will be exposed to -

 - The need for creating architecture in an urban setting. - To identify and understand the role of services in the design of buildings; significance of material and construction techniques; climatic factors. - The role of symbolism, aesthetics, and function in architecture, and the influence of socio-cultural, economic dimensions; user perception.